 Children who feel valued and included develop confidence and a strong sense of self.
 In turn, they’re better equipped to show kindness and compassion to others, including others who are different from themselves.

-“We want children to feel: I am important and valuable and I belong, and other children who are different from me in many ways are equally important and equally belong,” says Dr. Lauren Starnes, vice president of early childhood education, research and development for Primrose Schools®.
+“We want children to feel: I am important and valuable and I belong, and other children who are different from me in many ways are equally important and equally belong,” says Dr. Maria Shaheen, senior director of early childhood education for Primrose Schools®.

 Curriculum – Alike and Different

 While previous generations may have been told to ignore differences in race, body type or ability, today’s childhood development experts generally agree that noting differences is healthy—it’s assigning negativity to those differences that leads to prejudice.

 That’s why Primrose focuses on “alike and different,” teaching children that we are all people; people come in various shapes, sizes, colors and personalities; and we’re all special for who we are.

 Of course, that’s a big idea for little ones, so the curriculum makes it accessible.
 To start, students are encouraged to use the scientific process of observation to note what makes them different and the same.
 That might sound like this:

 Alicia has black hair and Quinn has red hair, but they both love ponytails!

 Tommy has peach skin and freckles, and Arjun has brown skin and no freckles, but they both get goosebumps when they feel a cool breeze.

-“Children do see differences between people, such as skin tone,” Starnes says.
+“Children do see differences between people, such as skin tone,” Shaheen says.
 “We don’t want children to think they can’t talk about it.”

 Around age 3, children become more aware that not everyone experiences the world the way they do, Shaheen adds.
 That makes this a crucial time to lay the groundwork for respectful curiosity, openness and empathy.